 We are constantly working to improve accessibility

-The accessibility concerns identified in the audit of the Ombudsman for Children's website will be carried out based on the audit report and the accessibility statement will be completed after that.
+The accessibility concerns identified in the audit of the Ombudsman for Children's website will be carried out.